Wendy Suzuki

-Wendy Suzuki is a Professor of Neuroscience and Psychology at the New York University Center for Neural Science and popular science communicator.
+Wendy Suzuki is an American neuroscientist.
+She is a professor at the New York University Center for Neural Science.
 She is the author of Healthy Brain, Happy Life: A Personal Program to Activate Your Brain and Do Everything Better.
 Since September 1, 2022, she has served as Dean of the New York University College of Arts & Science.

 Education and early career

 Suzuki received her bachelor's degree in physiology and human anatomy at the University of California, Berkeley in 1987.
 There, she worked with Marian Diamond, whom she met after taking her course called "The Brain and its Potential."
 Diamond's work opened the door into studying neuroplasticity with evidence that the brain could change in response to its environment.
-With an interest in memory and brain plasticity, Suzuki then went on to receive her Ph.D. in Neuroscience from the University of California, San Diego in 1993 under the mentorship of David Amaral, Stuart Zola, and Larry Squire.
+With an interest in memory and brain plasticity, Suzuki then went on to receive her Ph.D. in neuroscience from the University of California, San Diego in 1993 under the mentorship of David Amaral, Stuart Zola, and Larry Squire.
 There, her work uncovered the importance of the perirhinal and parahippocampal cortices in preserving our long-term memories.
 Her doctoral thesis won her the Society for Neuroscience's Donald B. Lindsley Prize in the field of behavioral neuroscience.

 Career and research

 Suzuki completed postdoctoral research at the National Institutes of Health's National Institute of Mental Health between 1993 and 1998.
 There she worked under the mentorship of Robert Desimone, studying how the brain is able to remember where objects are in space.

 Suzuki joined the faculty at New York University's Center for Neural Science in 1998.
 Her research interests center on neuroplasticity and how the brain is able to change and adapt over the course of a person's life.
 Her early career research focused on the areas of the brain that play an important role in our ability to form and retain memories.
 More recently, she's expanded this work to study the role of aerobic exercise on potentially enhancing cognitive abilities.

+In March 2022, Suzuki was appointed as the Seryl Kushner Dean of NYU’s College of Arts & Science.